dxchel/MultiApp/README.md

 # 🌌 MultiApp

-Small GUI MultiApp project for showcasing and learning C++.
+Small GUI MultiApp project for showcasing and learning C++ made on Linux (Not sure if WebKit is usable in Windows anymore).

 This App will evolve with time, at the moment the plan is to have a general layout and testing for different GUI apps living inside the same Window for learning how to use Gtkmm4 and Webkit.

 In the future it should have apps that work using SQL, SDL and even web requests.

+- Current Apps:
+  - Internet browser: Simple app for browsing the internet.
+  - Fractal creator: Simple app for creating fractal images.
+(WIP)

 ## Table of Contents